 In this dish, the chicken thighs are cooked in a pan, searing them to get that beautiful crust on the top.
 Many recipes which ask to bake the chicken still instruct to sear the chicken in a skillet first.
 You do not have to bake them in the oven in my recipe, as the chicken is first seared and then cooked with the sauce later.

-A few of the reader's favorites with a honey garlic sauce - are Baked Honey Garlic Chicken Wings and Instant Pot Honey Garlic Chicken.
-Check out my Lemon Honey Glazed Salmon, Honey Soy Baked Chicken Drumsticks, and Sweet and Spicy Boneless Chicken Thighs, for that lustrous glaze sauce.
+A few of the reader’s favorites with a honey garlic sauce – are Baked Honey Garlic Chicken Wings and Instant Pot Honey Garlic Chicken.
+Readers looking out for a lustrous glaze on top can check out my – Lemon Honey Glazed Salmon, Honey Soy Baked Chicken Drumsticks, and Sweet and Spicy Boneless Chicken Thighs.

 Honey garlic sauce